 A Practical Guide to

 Drawing on her many years of teaching and practicing Information Architecture, Donna Spencer walks you through some simple steps to create better information architectures.
-This book will inspire you to tackle your own IA projects, large or small.
+This ebook will inspire you to tackle your own IA projects, large or small.

 Dozens of case studies, including public websites, intranets, and web apps.